SilverLinings89/Waveguide/Progress.md

 I can use the dealii::LinearAlgebra::distributed::Vector class to perform data synchronization between processes.
 It provides read from ghost values, so I can pass the locally_active_dofs into the constructor as the values I want synced and then just call update_ghost_values() to retrieve the data.

 I have now removed all the code I wont need anymore, which was a lot.
 The code is currently compilable.
 The apply_sweep function is empty.
 I reactivated the direct vs iterative switch in solve.

+Updated the output code to use the direct solver flag again.
+Also, the output now works again I think.
+However, the Dirichlet data is not yet working.
+The code runs completely again but the solution of a direct solve is not correct.